phobos2077/fo2_ecco/docs/ecco_readme.txt

 - All "schematics" are divided into several categories, you need to find teacher for each category.
 - Knowing schematics is not enough: to start crafting you may also need skills, components and tools.
 - Some craftable food.
-- Crafting menu is accessible by clicking a new button on main panel or with a hotkey: Ctrl+F.
+- Crafting menu is accessible by clicking a new button on main panel or with a hotkey: Ctrl+C.

 > TRAPS:
 - To use traps you need to craft a Trap Kit first (need explosive schematics for mines and electronics for sensor mine).
-- To place the trap on the ground, put it in your active hand slot and use it ON your character (or just press Ctrl+1 hotkey).
+- To place the trap on the ground, put it in your active hand slot and use it ON your character (or just press Ctrl+4 hotkey).
 - To actually arm the trap, use Traps skill on it.
 - For mines: you can use any explosive from inventory on the floor trap tile; if you just use "Traps" skill on them, the game will first try to arm it with last used explosive type, and then with any explosive found in your inventory.
 - You need to pass traps skill check to successfully arm the trap, if you are bad enough, you may end up blowing yourself.
+But if you're good, you'll have a chance of critical hit with your trap.
 - You can dismantle any trap (both armament and trap kit will return to your inventory) just Using them or using Traps Skill on them.
-- Spike traps can be used a couple of times (it loses one "charge" when someone steps on it).
+- Some traps can be used several times (see number of remaining uses in trap description).
 - Player and party members can't be hurt by your traps.
-- When using spike traps, damage formula is: 7-14 (when traps skill is 0~40), max damage is increased up to 40, by 1 for each 3 skill points (7-40 at 120% skill).
+- Bear Trap can immobilize the enemy for several turns.
+He can still shoot you though!
 - When using explosives, explosion damage is approximately equal to damage when using those items normally; damage type is also derived from item (EMP for Pulse grenade, Fire for Molotov, etc.).
-- Sensor mines detect movement on 1 tile radius.
-If critter passes just near the trap and don't step on it, there is a very small chance trap won't go off.
+- Some traps require the enemy to step on the exact tile of the trap, while others can trigger in a small radius.
 - New book for Traps skill added.